wgzgithub/VeTra/README.md

 .
 -2.781920407232985060e-02 -1.070944132601359122e-02
 ```
-3.deltaThreshold - The number of near cells for a each single cell.
+3.deltaThreshold - The number of closest neighbor cells

 4.WCCsizeCutoff - The minimum size of weakly connective components.

-5.Clusternumber - Maxmium clusters for hireachy cluster.
-It means how many pathways can be found.
+5.Clusternumber - The number of clusters for hireachical clustering.
+It means how many trajectories can be found.

 6.outfolder - A absolute or relative path for output.

 # Output

-1. Some figiurs for pathways with pseudo time.

-2. Some files record the pathways containing cell indexs.
+1. 2D embedding figures colored by grouping of cells in the same stream of trajectory.
+Ex) cell_group1.pdf

+2. 2D embedding figures colored by pseudo-time ordering.
+Ex) cell_group1with_pseudotime.pdf

-3. Some files record the pseudo time for each single pathway.
+3. Files for the lists of selected cells for each group of cells.
+Ex) cell_group1_selected_cell.txt

+4. Files for the pseudo-time ordering information for each group of cells.
+Ex) cell_group1_pseudotime.txt